z3z1ma/target-bigquery/README.md

 fall off given enough scale in the current state of the engineering at Google regarding BQ.
 Choose wisely.

-Sink names (you will most liekly be configuring this target via yaml or json so scroll on for the config table):
+Sink names (you will most likely be configuring this target via yaml or json so scroll on for the config table):

 ```python
 # batch job based